 1) By mail at any time before or on the Saturday before Election Day, as shown by the postmark;

-2) By delivery to any early voting center; or
+2) By delivery to any official ballot drop box or early voting center; or

 3) By delivery to any Election Day polling place, provided that any voter who is standing in line at a polling place at closing time shall be allowed to vote.